palantir/gradle-baseline/docs/best-practices/contributing/readme.md

 ### Keep contributions as small and focused as possible
 Generally, we prefer small and focused contributions over bulky, vast ones.
-A rough guide line is that a contribution to another team's repository should not be longer than 200-300 lines unless [explicitly agreed and discussed](#discuss-the-scope-of-your-contribution).
+A rough guideline is that a contribution to another team's repository should not be longer than 200-300 lines unless [explicitly agreed and discussed](#discuss-the-scope-of-your-contribution).